datacharmer/dbdeployer/README.md

 	Flags:
 	  -h, --help        help for multiple
-		  --nodes int   How many nodes will be installed (default 3)
+	  -n, --nodes int   How many nodes will be installed (default 3)

 The *replication* command will install a master and two or more slaves, with replication started.